longcoding/moon-api-gateway/README.md

 - cluster/enable: If you enable a server cluster, the daemon thread continues to fetch services, apps, and apis information.
 - cluster/sync-interval: This option allows you to set the interval for the cluster synchronization operation.
 - proxy-timeout: This option allows you to set the timeout for the Rotating service.
-- **jedis-client**: Redis is an essential infrastructure for undefined-api-gateway.
+- **jedis-client**: Redis is an essential infrastructure for moon-api-gateway.
 - jedis-client/host: Host information for Redis.
 - jedis-client/port: Port information for Redis.